bayleeadamoss/zazu/docs/_documentation/blocks.md

 ~~~

 Below is an example of the `Cache Packages` block we defined earlier.
 It fetches
-a json file from the [internet](https://en.wikipedia.org/wiki/Internet) and
+a JSON file from the [internet](https://en.wikipedia.org/wiki/Internet) and
 store it in the plugin directory under the name `packages.json`.

 ~~~ javascript